H. P. Lovecraft: Lovecraft studies

 The 1980s and 1990s saw a further proliferation of the field.
-The 1990 H. P. Lovecraft Centennial Conference and the republishing of older essays in An Epicure in the Terrible represented the publishing of many basic studies that would be used as a base for then-future studies.
+The 1990 H. P. Lovecraft Centennial Conference and the republishing of older essays in An Epicure in the Terrible represented the publishing of many basic studies that were used as a base for then-future studies.
 The 1990 centennial also saw the installation of the "H. P. Lovecraft Memorial Plaque" in a garden adjoining John Hay Library, that features a portrait by silhouettist E. J. Perry.
 Following this, in 1996, S. T. Joshi wrote his own biography of Lovecraft.
 This biography was met with positive reviews and became the main biography in the field.
 It has since been superseded by his expanded edition of the book, I am Providence in 2010.

 Lovecraft's improving literary reputation has caused his works to receive increased attention by both classics publishers and scholarly fans.
 His works have been published by several different series of literary classics.
 Penguin Classics published three volumes of Lovecraft's works between 1999 and 2004.
 These volumes were edited by S. T. Joshi.
-Barnes & Noble would publish their own volume of Lovecraft's complete fiction in 2008.
+Barnes & Noble published their own volume of Lovecraft's complete fiction in 2008.
 The Library of America published a volume of Lovecraft's works in 2005.
 The publishing of these volumes represented a reversal of the traditional judgment that Lovecraft was not part of the Western canon.
 Meanwhile, the biannual NecronomiCon Providence convention was first held in 2013.
 Its purpose is to serve as a fan and scholarly convention that discusses both Lovecraft and the wider field of weird fiction.
 It is organized by the Lovecraft Arts and Sciences organization and is held on the weekend of Lovecraft's birth.
 That July, the Providence City Council designated the "H. P. Lovecraft Memorial Square" and installed a commemorative sign at the intersection of Angell and Prospect streets, near the author's former residences.